py2ai/py2ai.github.io/_posts/2020-12-03-How-to-quickly-deploy-flask-application-for-video.md

 ---
+categories:
+- Web development tutorial series
+description: We will use Flask and OpenCv to change blur and brightness of the video and serve it on the network
+featured-img: flask
+keywords:
+- Flask
+- OpenCV
+- Video Processing
+- PythonAnywhere
+- Web Deployment
 layout: post
-title: How to deploy Python video processing application on the server
-categories: [Web development tutorial series]
 mathjax: true
-featured-img: flask
-description: We will use Flask and OpenCv to change blur and brightness of the video and serve it on the network
-keywords: [Flask, OpenCV, Video Processing, PythonAnywhere, Web Deployment]
-tags: [Flask, OpenCV, Video Processing, PythonAnywhere, Web Deployment]
+tags:
+- Flask
+- OpenCV
+- Video Processing
+- PythonAnywhere
+- Web Deployment
+title: How to deploy Python video processing application on the...
 ---

 <br>
 <div align="center">